nwb2025/Meta-Test/README.md

-# AndroidDev2019Data
+# Gif App
-Exercise files for Android Development Essential Training: Manage Data (2019)
+a Test application for an Android Developer position